CiscoDevNet/tetration-ansible-playbooks/README.md

 - Scenario 2 - This playbook queries the applications API endpoint.
 Application information, server clusters, scopes and policies are all reported on.
 Execute the playbook with -v to view all the API returned data.

 - Scenario 3 - This playbook queries the flowsearch API endpoint.
-The usecase presented here is that of looking for latency metrics for connections between servers with App or Search in their name destined to the SQL02 server only.
+The use case presented here is that of looking for latency metrics for connections between servers with App or Search in their name destined to the SQL02 server only.
 Execute the playbook with -v to view all the API returned data.

 - Scenario 5 - This playbook queries the flowsearch/topn API endpoint.
 Data available is grouped by 'dimension' and sorted by 'metric' and the filters are the same as for the regular flowsearch queries.
 Execute the playbook with -v to view all the API returned data.